yadavLakshay/SDS-CP041-neuroscan/advanced/submissions/team-members/lakshay-yadav/README.md

 - Integrated an **adaptive Mahalanobis OOD gate** to reject invalid or low-quality MRI scans before inference.
 - Implemented **data augmentation** for better generalization and reduced overfitting.
 - Configured model training with **Adam optimizer**, **Binary Cross-Entropy loss**, and monitored **validation AUC** and **F1-score**.
-- Logged key training metrics and parameters using **MLflow** for experiment tracking and reproducibility.

 ### **Phase 3 — Deployment**
 - Converted the trained model into a lightweight `.h5` artifact for production.